Potato-Leek pancakes

 Preparation

-1. Peel the potato and grate it using box grater (Use small holes making it fine grates : it will cook faster)
+1. Peel the potato and grate it using box grater (Use fine grates : it will cook faster)

 2. Squeeze moisture out of grated potato.

-3. Thinly slice leek, wash them and strain it.
+3. Thinly slice leek then wash and strain.

 A trick I learned from working at a restaurant : Place red pepper flat on the surface, using your knife, peel off the ugly-white part of inside skin- it will make a very pretty presentation!